bdlite/react-context-mutation/README.md

 # AppProvider
-The provider receives a config attribute and passes it to the consumer component.
-A provider can have corresponding relationships with multiple consumer components.
-Multiple providers can also be nested, and the data in the inner layer will cover the data in the outer layer.
+The provider receives a config attribute and make the custom config merge to the abstraction of business framework.

 ```
 <AppProvider config={/* initial config inner state */}>...</AppProvider>